 The Top Questions About Workers’ Comp: A serious injury is the last thing anyone wants or expects to happen to them.
 A bodily injury can be painful, debilitating, expensive, and even traumatic.
 Such an injury occurring at work only complicates matters further.
 Filing and managing a claim with the Ohio Bureau of Workers’ Compensation (BWC) is often a lengthy and rocky process.

 If you’ve found yourself in this situation, you might be asking yourself some of the questions listed below.
-At Schaffer & Associates, we want you to be empowered and informed during the whole life of your claim.
+At Schaffer & Associates LPA, we want you to be empowered and informed during the whole life of your claim.

 1. Why is it important to report an injury at work?

-While an injury may seem like no big deal at first, there is a chance it could turn into a larger problem down the road.
-Reporting an injury is the start of a paper trail that can help support your claim.
+While an injury may seem like no big deal at first, there is a chance it could turn into a larger problem down the road. empowered and informed is the start of a paper trail that can help support your claim.

 What is the Statute of Limitations for Reporting Workers’ Compensation in Ohio?